sudhanshuverse/quiz-app/README.md

 ## Features

-- Display multiple-choice questions from a JSON/JS file.
+- Display multiple-choice questions from a JS file.
 - Countdown timer with visual alerts:
   - Background and timer color change at 15 and 5 seconds remaining.
   - Automatic move to next question when time is up.